 - Submitted plans must include an Energy Budget and Infrastructure Plan. - Each lot must meet minimum 6.0 kW PV and comply with all relevant Australian Standards.
-Maximum inverter size varies by lot type: 5kW (1 phase) for Groupies, 8.2kW (3 phase) for Cottage Lots, and 10kW (3 phase) for Family Lots. - All lots must supply and maintain a connection to the strata owned microgrid, as per the Witchcliffe Ecovillage Residential Energy Management Plan (indicate microgrid connection location on site plan). - All homes must be fitted with a comprehensive energy monitoring system with an accessible interface to enable residents to manage energy consumption and usage in real time. - The use of bottled gas for heating, water heating and indoor cooking is not permitted. - At least one parking space per lot must be located within 2m of a standard A/C wall outlet to facilitate slow charging of electric vehicles.
+Allocated maximum inverter size varies by lot type and cluster as per Appendix D Witchcliffe Ecovillage Residential Energy Supply Handbook. - All lots must supply and maintain a connection to the strata owned microgrid, as per the Witchcliffe Ecovillage Residential Energy Supply Handbook (indicate microgrid connection location on site plan). - All homes must be fitted with a SATEC NMI meter to enable integration with the strata microgrid. - The use of bottled gas for heating, water heating and indoor cooking is not permitted. - At least one parking space per lot must be located within 2m of a standard A/C wall outlet to facilitate slow charging of electric vehicles.